 In the past I have taught art at GCSE and A Level and I have also taught BA (hons) Fine Art students at degree level.
 I now teach workshops locally.

-In preparation for the exhibition Mary from Wonky Wheel Gallery and Laura sat down and had a chat around Laura’s love for art and what inspires the paintings.
+In preparation for last years exhibition Mary from Wonky Wheel Gallery and Laura sat down and had a chat around Laura’s love for art and what inspires the paintings.

 To read in conversation with Laura and Mary, check out our Blog Post